OpenPonk/uml-playground/repository/UML-Sequence-Tracer.package/STMessage.class/README.md

-I represent a message send.
+I represent a message send from "sender" to "receiver" via "selector".

+Arguments & return value are not supported.